FLACS Exam Portal

 FLACS B start time – 1:15 PM (early start 12:15 PM)

-NYS delineates two (2) categories of modern languages based on the time needed for English speakers to develop proficiency.
+The New York State (NYS) framework identifies two categories of modern languages, based on the time it typically takes English speakers to develop proficiency.

 This document describes general information on FLACS exams and overall procedures and guidelines.